First French War of Religion (1562–1563): Languedoc

-In Languedoc Crussol continued to be involved in military operations, responding to a request from his lieutenant in the Gévaudan for support against the sieges of Catholic lords by dispatching forces from the Vivarais, Gévaudan and Cévennes to the area.
-Crussol's brother alongside other commanders lifted the sieges.
+In Languedoc, Crussol continued to be involved in military operations, responding to a request from his lieutenant in the Gévaudan for support against the sieges of Catholic lords by dispatching forces from the Vivarais, Gévaudan and Cévennes to the area.
+Crussol's brother, alongside other commanders, lifted the sieges.

 Joyeuse and Crussol continued to wrangle with one another.
-Joyeuse protesting that he had seen the edict adopted in the territories he controlled, while Caylus had been forced to take on that role in the Protestant towns.
+Joyeuse protested that he had seen the edict adopted in the territories he controlled, while Caylus had been forced to take on that role in the Protestant towns.
 He further charged Crussol with continuing to reinforce his soldiery and his towns, alongside the continued raising of revenues.
-The crown was informed continued Protestant aggression necessitated the maintenance of troops at Aigues-Mortes and Narbonne which were being menaced.
-Soon after this Crussol reached out to Joyeuse proposing a list of towns from which they could both withdraw their forces.
+The crown was informed that continued Protestant aggression necessitated the maintenance of troops at Aigues-Mortes and Narbonne, which were being menaced.
+Soon after this, Crussol reached out to Joyeuse proposing a list of towns from which they could both withdraw their forces.
 He followed this by sending the cardinal de Châtillon to Joyeuse with an offer of simultaneous mutual standing down.
 By this means the province could be handed over to Vielleville (Nicoll notes that this represented his abhorrence of the notion of providing it to Joyeuse).
 Joyeuse retorted that his lieutenants were in good obedience to him in applying the peace, but that he could not fully disarm while there were such Protestant forces around Avignon and being maintained by the Montpellier estates, or while Protestants continued to exploit Catholic churches.
 The Nîmois Protestants oversaw the destruction of the cathedral and several churches in May and the subsequent months.
 The spat between the two continued over subsequent exchanges, with Crussol emphasising that he would hand over his towns to Vielleville, not Joyeuse.